Academic Standards Regulations

 Maintaining Satisfactory Progress

-Academic standing at Iowa State University is dependent upon the total number of credits a student has attempted or earned, the student's semester grade point average (GPA), and the student's cumulative ISU GPA.
+Academic standing at Iowa State University is determined by the student's semester grade point average (GPA), and the student's cumulative ISU GPA.

 Academic Warning

-Students will receive an Academic Warning at the end of any fall or spring semester when they earn a GPA of 1.00 – 1.99 for that semester.
-At the end of the next fall or spring semester of enrollment, one of the following actions will be taken for students on Academic Warning:
+At the conclusion of the next fall or spring semester, one of the following actions will be taken for students who began the semester on Academic Warning:

-• Students will be placed on Academic Probation if they earn less than a 2.00 GPA for the next fall or spring semester, or
+- Students will be placed on Academic Probation if they earn less than a 2.00 semester GPA for the following fall or spring semester of enrollment.

 Academic Probation

-Students are placed on Academic Probation as a warning that their academic progress is not satisfactory and that they should take steps to improve their academic performance to avoid Academic Dismissal from the university.
+Students are placed on Academic Probation as a notice that their academic progress is not satisfactory and that they need to take steps to improve their academic performance to avoid Academic Dismissal from the university.
 Academic Probation is an indication of very serious academic difficulty.
-Students may be placed on Academic Probation as a result of either semester GPA, cumulative GPA, or both.
-Academic Probation status is not a part of the student's permanent academic record.

-At the end of the next fall or spring semester of enrollment, one of the following actions will be taken for students on Academic Probation:
+At the conclusion of the next fall or spring semester, one of the following actions will be taken for students who began the semester on Academic Probation:

-• Students will be academically dismissed if they fail to earn at least a 2.00 semester GPA.
+- Students will be in Good Academic Standing if they earn at least a 2.00 semester GPA and have a cumulative GPA of at least 2.00.

 *See Academic Dismissal for dismissal policy.